link to ringley website

 New Smoke and Carbon Monoxide Alarms Rules

 The UK government confirmed in November 2021 that smoke and carbon monoxide alarms would become mandatory for all registered social housing providers from October 1, 2022.
 The new rules update the Smoke and Carbon Monoxide Alarm (England) Regulations 2015.
-The amended regulations are binding on all properties let by private landlords, providers of social housing listed with the appropriate authorities, and unlicensed HMOs.
-Regulators expect all landlords (private and so all housing providers meaning Housing Associations and Registered Providers) as well as letting agents familiarise themselves with the updated rules when they become applicable from the first of October 2022.
+The amended regulations are binding on all properties let by private tenants-and-landlords'>landlords, providers of social housing listed with the appropriate authorities, and unlicensed HMOs.
+Regulators expect all tenants-and-landlords'>landlords (private and so all housing providers meaning Housing Associations and Registered Providers) as well as letting agents familiarise themselves with the updated rules when they become applicable from the first of October 2022.

 They must also ensure their compliance is timely and performed to mitigate any risk to the tenants and the risk of fines.
 The rules state that carbon monoxide alarms must be fixed in privately rented rooms where fixed combustion appliances are used.
 They include gas and oil-fired boilers.
-Letting agents and landlords must ensure these appliances are in good working condition when a contract is signed with a new tenant.
+Letting agents and tenants-and-landlords'>landlords must ensure these appliances are in good working condition when a contract is signed with a new tenant.
 Key elements of the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 explained:

 Smoke Alarms